Alabama Senate primary: Trump's influence tested as Luther Strange, Roy Moore vie for GOP seat

 Despite being backed by GOP senators and Trump, Luther Strange failed to avoid a runoff and came in second to Judge Roy Moore.

-Trump will be in Alabama Friday to campaign for Strange – sometimes called “Big Luther” because of his 6-foot-9-inch frame.
+Trump was in Alabama Friday to campaign for Strange – sometimes called “Big Luther” because of his 6-foot-9-inch frame.

 In a tweet, Trump said Strange has "gained mightily" since his endorsement.